-St. Jude Medical Inc.’s new connector system allows a single defibrillation lead connection between a cardiac resynchronization therapy defibrillator (CRT-D) and the leads that send electrical impulses to the heart to treat the symptoms of heart failure.
+February 6, 2009 – The FDA has approved St. Jude Medical Inc.’s medical device system that allows a single defibrillation lead connection between a cardiac resynchronization therapy defibrillator (CRT-D) and the leads that send electrical impulses to the heart to treat the symptoms of heart failure.

 The new connector system, reportedly the industry’s first, includes the Durata defibrillation lead with the SJ4 connector and the Promote CRT-D with the SJ4 connector, and is expected to simplify the overall procedure.
 The new system also reduces the volume of the leads and device in the chest pocket, which could lessen the risk of lead abrasion.

 The SJ4 connector system features a single connection between the CRT-D and the defibrillation lead and a single set screw.
 Current lead designs require three separate connections and four set screws.
 The company says the SJ4 connector system was designed to meet the draft International Organization of Standardization (ISO) IS-4 standard but will not be labeled as such until the standard is published, which is expected later this year.

 The new Durata lead is the same diameter as the company’s current Durata high-voltage lead which, at 7 French, is the smallest diameter high-voltage lead on the market, says St. Jude.
 Small diameter leads may be especially helpful for patients with compromised blood flow or a narrow vasculature, or patients who need CRT-D systems that require three leads to be placed in a single vessel.